 Types of APIs

 Not all application programming interfaces are the same, either.
 You can have APIs that manage the software that is handled internally called “internal APIs,” APIs that interface with an end-user called “public APIs,” and “partner APIs” that are more limited in scope but are specialized to reduce the amount of time and effort required to apply them.
-These different APIs applications do not vary so much that the underlying coding concepts are different, per se.
-Still, they are all different applications of the same concepts in ways that optimize the scalability and security of your API ecosystem.
+These different APIs applications do not vary so much that the underlying coding concepts are distinct, per se.
+Still, they are all different applications of the same ideas in ways that optimize the scalability and security of your API ecosystem.